e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 We will be asked some additional questions about settings of the project: template you want to use (email, edetailer, survey or component), usage of ESLing, description, name and author of the project.
 Let's choose project type `edetailer` and all other settings leave by default.
 In result we will get a presentation with one chapter - `main` and one slide `cobalt`.

 After initializing a presentation we can get familiar with the folder structure.
 Let's open a folder with a presentation in any IDE you want.
-The folder structure should look like the following:
+The folder structure will look like the following one:

 ![An image](../media/images/structure.png)